 - 1 teaspoon salt

-- Whisk the buttermilk and egg together in a small bowl.
+- Whisk the buttermilk and egg together.
 Set aside.
 Whisk the flour, granulated sugar, baking soda, and salt together in a large bowl.
-Cut in the butter using a pastry blender, two forks/knives, or your fingers.
-Work the dough until into coarse crumbs, then fold in the raisins with a rubber spatula or wooden spoon.
-Make a well in the center of the dry ingredients and pour in the buttermilk mixture.
-Gently fold the dough together until dough is too stiff to stir.
-With floured hands, work the dough into a ball as best you can.
-Turn dough out onto a floured work surface and knead the dough for about 30 seconds or until all the flour is moistened.
-Dough will be sticky, but if it is absolutely too sticky add a little more flour as needed.
-Do not overknead.
+Cut in the butter using a pastry cutter, a fork, or your fingers.
+Work the dough until into coarse crumbs, then stir in the raisins.
+Pour in the buttermilk/egg mixture.
+Gently fold the dough together until dough it is too stiff to stir.
+With floured hands on a lightly floured surface, work the dough into an (approximately) 8 or 9 inch round loaf as best you can.
+Knead the dough for about 30 seconds or until all the flour is moistened.
+If the dough is too sticky, add a little more flour.

 - Transfer the dough to the prepared skillet/pan.
-Using a lightly buttered serrated knife, score an X on the top.
+Using a very sharp knife, score an X into the top.
 Bake until the bread is golden brown and center appears cooked through, about 45 minutes.
-Loosely cover the bread with aluminum foil if you notice heavy browning on top about halfway through bake time.
+Loosely cover the bread with aluminum foil if you notice heavy browning on top.
+I usually place foil on top halfway through bake time.

-- Remove skillet/pan from the oven and allow bread to cool for 10 minutes before transferring it to a wire rack.
+- Remove from the oven and allow bread to cool for 10 minutes, then transfer to a wire rack.
 Serve warm, at room temperature, or toasted with desired toppings/spreads.

-- Buttermilk is key to this bread’s texture.
-If you don’t have any on hand, you can make a homemade “DIY” version.
-Whole milk or 2% milk is best for this DIY version.
-Whisk 1 and 3/4 cups milk with 5 teaspoons of fresh lemon juice or distilled white vinegar.
-Let sit for 5 minutes.
-The soured milk can now be used in the recipe.
+- Buttermilk: Buttermilk is key to the bread’s flavor, texture, and rise.
+If you don’t have any buttermilk on hand, you can make a homemade “DIY” version.
+Whole milk or 2% milk is best.
+Add 1 Tablespoon of fresh lemon juice or white vinegar to a liquid measuring cup.
+Add enough milk to make 1 and 3/4 cup.
+Whisk together, then let sit for 5 minutes before using in the recipe.